 PrimeLending mortgage customer reviews

-However, the company had only 5 customer complaints filed against it with the Consumer Financial Protection Bureau (CFPB) in 2020.
+However, the company didn’t have any customer complaints filed against it with the Consumer Financial Protection Bureau (CFPB) in 2021.
 This suggests customers find few serious issues with the company.

 Customer service reviews at major lenders

 Some customer reviews described PrimeLending as “amazing” and “stress-free,” noting that its interest rates and closing costs were reasonable and comparable with other lenders.
 Others, though, had a less than positive experience, with some complaints directed at the lender’s lack of rate transparency.